Perspective | Belmont could be an NCAA tournament Cinderella — if it gets the chance

 Byrd, now 67, knew as he walked off the court that day in Jacksonville that he had just coached his last game.
 He had decided before the season to retire but did not want a farewell tour.
 “I told my staff, my president and my athletic director and my wife,” he said.
 “During the season I told Casey because I wanted him to think about possibly succeeding me.
 He was the only one not directly in my inner circle that I told.”

 There were only two candidates to succeed Byrd: Alexander and Brian Ayers, another longtime Byrd assistant.
 Alexander’s success at Lipscomb was probably the tiebreaker.
-Ayers and Alexander had worked together under Byrd and Ayers has remained on staff as Alexander’s top assistant.
+Ayers and Alexander had worked together under Byrd, and Ayers has remained on staff as Alexander’s top assistant.

 That sort of stability — Ayers is now in his 23d season at Belmont — has been a key to the program’s long-term success.
 The school rarely takes transfers or loses them; the last junior college player in the program was 20 years ago.